 Working Through Fear: An Interview with Blumhouse’s Jason Blum

 Driving down Beverly, you head opposite Hollywood, away from Studio City, toward the nondescript, single-level, brown-bricked building that’s the literal Blumhouse — the offices of horror movie maestro Jason Blum.
 Since founding the company, Blum has produced dozens of films that have made varying degrees of impact on the zeitgeist: the found-footage scares of the Paranormal Activity films, the reinvented haunted house of the Insidious pictures, the social violence of The Purge series.
-And then, of course, there’s megahit Get Out, Jordan Peele’s ferociously intelligent satire on racism that, despite its share of lobotomies and knifings and violently applied white privilege, is up for Best Musical or Comedy at the Golden Globes.
+And then, of course, there’s megahit Get Out, Jordan Peele’s ferociously intelligent satire on racism that, despite its share of lobotomies and knifings and violently applied white privilege, was nominated for Best Musical or Comedy at the Golden Globes and is now a Best Picture Oscar nominee.
 Added to the above are more components of a burgeoning empire, from a television division (Hellevator, Cold Case Files, Sharp Objects) to live events to nongenre titles like Whiplash.

 What makes Blum’s story particularly fascinating to Filmmaker readers is how he developed — and is sticking to — a low-budget production model.
 While Hollywood is increasingly in the mega-budget tentpole business, Blum makes films at budgets mostly hovering around $5 million.
 Through a first-look production agreement with Universal, some go out in wide release while others go straight to Netflix or other ancillary platforms.
 And with studio P&A budgets rising, Blum is continually fascinated with new models for the promotion of his films, as we discuss below.